 - 1. The subscriber's domestic partner or legally married spouse - 2.
 A child of the subscriber, the subscriber's domestic partner or legally married spouse who is a: - a.
 Natural or adopted child - b.
 Child placed for adoption with the subscriber, the subscriber's domestic partner or legally married spouse - c.
-Stepchild - 3.
-A newborn grandchild who is financially dependent upon the subscriber or the subscriber's covered spouse, and who resides with that subscriber or the subscriber's covered spouse continuously from birth.

-In addition, a child under legal guardianship of the subscriber, the subscriber's domestic partner or subscriber's legally married spouse will be considered a dependent.
+Stepchild - A newborn grandchild who is financially dependent upon the subscriber or the subscriber's covered spouse, and who resides with that subscriber or the subscriber's covered spouse continuously from birth. - 4.
+A child under legal guardianship of the subscriber, the subscriber's domestic partner or subscriber's legally married spouse.
 However, Medica may request that the subscriber provide satisfactory proof of guardianship.
 See Extending a child's eligibility in Eligibility And Enrollment for details regarding dependent limiting ages.